JavierRamirezCospin/DataScienceProjects/SpaceXLaunchPrediction/README.md

 # SpaceXLaunchPrediction

 This project contains all files for IBM's Data Science Professional Certificate Final Project.
-The main objective of this project is to predict the price of a SpaceX launch using machine learning and previous Falcon 9 launches datasets.
+The main objective of this project is to predict the price of a SpaceX launch using machine learning and previous Falcon 9 launches datasets, by determining the success of a launch's first stage landing.

 ## 1. Requirements